 Community Kitchen

 Community Kitchen prepares and serves lunch daily for people in need of a meal.
-St. Thomas More provides volunteers for the 4th Thursday of every month from approximately 8:00 am to 1:30 pm (supervised by a Community Kitchen leader) to help set up, prepare and serve food, and clean up.
+St. Thomas More provides volunteers on Thursdays from approximately 8:00 am to 1:30 pm (supervised by a Community Kitchen leader) to help set up, prepare and serve food, and clean up.
+Any amount of time volunteered is welcome.
 This ministry is available to volunteers age 16 and over only (as mandated by Community Kitchen management).
 Community Kitchen is located at 1237 Martin Luther King, Jr. Drive in Paducah.
 Our parish also donates $400 per month to support this effort.
 Monetary donations are gratefully accepted (send checks to Parish Office; make payable to St. Thomas More and note Community Kitchen on the memo line).

 HEART USA